ShinobuAmasaki/ShinobuAmasaki.github.io/src/for-numerical-simulations-supported-by-database-in-fortran.md

 This includes a query called the `insert` statement, which inserts a record into the table in the database.

-This insert statement is executed using the `PQexecParams` function, which allows you to include placeholders in the command string and pass thier values separately as an array of strings.
+This insert statement is executed using the `PQexecParams` function, which allows you to include placeholders in the command string and pass their values separately as an array of strings.
 For detailed information about the arguments of this function, please refer to the [PQexecParams page in the Libpq-Fortran documentation.](https://shinobuamasaki.github.io/libpq-fortran/interface/pqexecparams.html)

 ### Execute Main Program